 April 23rd 2018 – By: William Larsen – Civilians News – “News For All Views”

-– Declining Murder Rate Suggests Transparent Economy Becoming A Possibility –
+– A Declining Murder Rate Suggests That A Fully Transparent Economy Is Becoming Possible –

-That was a record low and a far cry from the nearly 2,200 homicides, which occurred in NYC, in 1990.
-So with that being said, what are the implications of this down-turn in violence?
+Over the last 12 months… 289 homicides have occurred in NYC.
+Nevertheless, that was a record low and a huge improvement from the nearly 2,200 homicides, which had occurred here in 1990.
+Still, today I wonder… what could become the ramifications of this down-turn in violence?

-With nearly 11 million people in New York, less then 300 murders occurred this year, despite some of the worst economic disparity in the world.
-Although, working in Manhattan, I can attest that some of this pacifism is also seemingly a bi-product of an increasingly foreign population.
-For this reason, it is of my opinion, that the current composition of the city, in terms of an increased immigrant population, has also contributed to this downturn in homicides.
+Yet, working in Manhattan today, I can attest that some of this pacifism is also seemingly a bi-product of an increasingly foreign population, perhaps humbled by the US economy.
+For this reason, it is of my opinion that the current composition of the city, in terms of an increased immigrant population, has also contributed to this downturn in violence.

 -William Larsen, Civilians News